jgtux/aigents-repo/README.md

 # Technologies

-For UI, Only JS will be used to automatize HTML pages and CSS for stylezation to build a robust basis knowledge.
+For UI, Only JS will be used to automatize HTML pages and CSS for stylezation to build a robust basis knowledge, temporaly.

 API will be formed by a main application in Golang, which provides high-performance REST communication, lightweight concurrency and native library for queries.
 AI operations will be separated in a microservice application with python utilizing Flask framework and langchain.
 For chat communication, both will be continously connected to provide quick responses.